Create a Yates account today!

 German Wasp (Vespula germanica)

-The German Wasp is an introduced environmental pest species.
-Worker wasps are 12–15mm long (queens and males are 20mm long, but it's very rare that you'll see them).
-German Wasps are very bright yellow and black, with their abdomen lined with yellow and black banding with distinct black triangular markings at the top of each band.
+Both Vespula species look similar, being very bright yellow and black, with their abdomen lined with yellow and black banding with distinct black triangular markings at the top of each band.
 They have a pair of black antennae, 3 pairs of yellow legs and 2 pairs of transparent wings on their back.
+There is a visible difference: German wasps have separate black dots in between the black rings on the abdomen.
+Common wasps have black dots merged into the black rings, they aren't separate.

 Wasps defend their nest aggressively, swarming out to attack if disturbed.
 Unlike bees that die after only one sting, wasps can repeatedly sting and remain unaffected.
-Their sting is painful and inflammatory.
+Their sting is painful and causes inflammation.
 Multiple stings, or a sting to the throat, can be dangerous.
-Some people are allergic to wasp stings and may even be unaware of their allergy.
+Wasp stings can be fatal for people with allergies - who may be unaware of their allergy.
 Always use extreme caution near nests.

 Asian Paper Wasp (Polistes chinensis)

-The Common Paper Wasp has a small, papery nest with a distinct honeycomb structure.
+Paper wasps make a small, mushroom-shaped nest with a distinct honeycomb structure.
 Nests are made from a mixture of chewed wood fibre and saliva.
-Nests can reach up to 10 – 12 cm and can be found hanging from horizontal surfaces such as underneath window sills, eaves, awnings, fence capping and in shrubs and trees.
+Nests can reach up to 10–12cm in diameter and are found hanging from horizontal surfaces, like underneath window sills, eaves, awnings, fence capping and in shrubs and trees.
 Nest populations are generally between 12 and 20 wasps.

-German Wasps and Common Paper Wasps are active and feed during the day.
-At night, being social wasps, they can be found congregated at their nest.
+All these introduced wasps are active and feed during the day.
+At night, being social wasps, they can be found congregated in their nest.

-German Wasps are mostly scavengers and feed on meat and other sweet foods.
-German Wasps are so prevalent near homes as they are attracted and feed on pet food, and human food and drinks.
-If wasps are observed in the area, do not leave food and drinks (especially soft drink cans) unattended or uncovered.
+Vespula wasps are mostly scavengers, that feed on protein from dead animals or sweet foods like honeydew.
+They're often found near homes as they're attracted to human food and drinks, and pet food.
+If wasps are observed in the area, don't leave food and drinks (especially soft drink cans) unattended or uncovered.

-Common Paper Wasps, unlike the German Wasp, are not attracted to human foodstuffs.
-Juveniles are fed on a diet of caterpillars and other insects, while adults primarily feed on nectar from flowers and are an important pollinator.
+Paper Wasps, unlike the Vespula species, aren't attracted to human foodstuffs.
+Juveniles are fed on a diet of caterpillars and other insects, while adults primarily feed on nectar from flowers.
+This means paper wasps do a good job as pollinators, which mitigates some of the damage they do.

-German Wasp colonies start in spring when a single mated wasp queen constructs a small nest and lays her eggs.
+Vespula wasp colonies start in spring when a single mated wasp queen constructs a small nest and lays her eggs.
 Eggs hatch into grub-like larvae, which develop into pupae.
-The queen tends the immature stages until they emerge as worker wasps (sterile females) in late spring/early summer.
-The first batch of worker wasps take over nest construction and rearing of larvae while the queen lays eggs.
-Over the summer, the nest grows in size and the population increases, reaching a peak in early autumn, when male wasps (drones) and new queens are produced.
-The new drones and queens mate and fly off to start new nests, perpetuating the spread of this invasive species into new areas and the environment.
+The queen tends them until they emerge as 'worker' wasps (sterile females) in late spring/early summer.
+The first batch of worker wasps takes over nest construction and rearing of larvae, while the queen lays eggs.
+Over the summer, the nest grows in size and the population increases, reaching a peak in early autumn.
+At this time, wasps switch over from a high-carb diet of honeydew, to a protein diet made up of insects and dead animals, to enable lots of fertile male wasps (drones) and new queens to be produced.
+The new drones and queens mate, then the queens fly off to hibernate through the winter.
+The exiled queens wake up in spring and begin the arduous task of building a new nest for themselves.

-In it’s native habitat in Europe, German Wasps tend to decline and die out over winter.
-However, in a warmer climate, nests may survive the winter and continue to develop over a number of seasons.
-This can result in giant nests of tens of thousands of wasps.
+In the European native habitat of German wasps, nests begin to decline during autumn and die out over winter.
+However, in the warmer regions of NZ, nests can survive the winter and continue to develop over a number of seasons.
+In these nests, new queens simply take over the facilities and continue with business as usual!
+This can result in gigantic nests, containing tens of thousands of wasps.
+These nests perpetuate the spread of this invasive species into new areas and ecosystems.

-The life cycle of the Common Paper Wasp is similar to that of the German Wasp, except that nests typically contain only 12 to 20 individuals.
+The life cycle of paper wasps is similar to that of Vespula wasps, except that nests typically contain only 12 to 20 individuals.

-A parasitoid wasp is a female adult wasp which lays an egg on, in or near a host such as a scales, caterpillars, whiteflies, mealybugs, flies, weevils, grasshoppers and other wasps.
-The wasp egg hatches into a grub-like larvae and feeds on it’s host, eventually killing it.
-Wasp eggs which are laid inside the host, at the end of feeding, pupating and exiting, leave behind a skeletonised host body, a common example is mummified aphids.
-A very gruesome process, but effective nonetheless.
+Parasitoid wasps lay their eggs on, in or near a host, like scale insects, caterpillars, whiteflies, mealybugs, flies, weevils, armyworm, or lemon tree borer.
+The wasp egg hatches into a grub-like larvae and feeds on its host, eventually killing it.
+Wasp eggs laid inside the host, when the feeding, pupating and exiting process is complete, often leave behind a skeletonised host body.
+If you see mummified aphids, this is the explanation.
+A gruesome process, but a very effective form of pest control!

-Wasps can also be pollinators as they feed on nectar from flowers.
-Pollinators are a real asset for fruiting plants in the garden and are essential for the environment.
+Wasps can also be excellent pollinators, as many species feed on nectar from flowers.
+Beneficial wasp pollinators are a real asset for fruiting plants in a garden.

 Share